Medically reviewed by Vicky Davis, FNP

 A cousin of SSRIs, another treatment for depression and anxiety are SNRIs, which regulate a brain chemical called norepinephrine, which is both a neurotransmitter and a stress hormone.

-Pregabalin is primarily used to treat nerve pain, but it’s also approved for — and sometimes used in — the treatment of generalized anxiety disorder.
+Pregabalin is primarily used to treat nerve pain, but it’s also sometimes used off-label in the treatment of generalized anxiety disorder.

 They’re effective, but dependency risk dramatically increases after just a few weeks.